Brojan96/Python/Scripts/TypingSpeedTest/README.md

 Known issues:
 - programm crashes on line 73, if a non ordinance key is pressed.
 For example up arrow.
-- programm crashes, when ESC is pressed, while the wpm test is running.
+- programm crashes on line 51, when ESC is pressed, while the wpm test is running.
+- programm crashes on line 82, if a non ordinance key is pressed.
+For example up arrow.